oracle/terraform-provider-oci/website/docs/r/waas_certificate.html.markdown

 	* `value` - The certificate extension value.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the SSL certificate.
+* `is_trust_verification_disabled` - This indicates whether trust verification was disabled during the creation of SSL certificate.
+If `true` SSL certificate trust verification was disabled and this SSL certificate is most likely self-signed.
 * `issued_by` -
 * `issuer_name` - The issuer of the certificate.
 	* `common_name` - The Certificate Authority (CA) name.